Soothing Sounds: the right music to fall asleep to

-When you listen to calming music, you can also experience a number of positive effects.
+When you listen to calming music, you can also experience several positive effects.
 Quiet music that helps you fall asleep, or meditation music reduces your blood pressure and slows down your pulse as well as your breathing.
 Parts of your nervous system have a subconscious effect on your whole body and calm you down.
 This is how you reach the first stage of sleep, between wakefulness and sleep.
 You already distance yourself a little from your surroundings, but you still perceive certain stimuli in your environment.
 It is not the sounds themselves and the volume that are important, but rather the quality of the sounds.
-That is why it is important to choose the right music to fall asleep to.
+That is why it is important to choose the right sounds or music to fall asleep to.

 Which music is suitable for falling asleep?

 Music to fall asleep to should help us to relax and drift off.
 Therefore, it is recommended to use rather calm, soothing songs.
 Heavy metal or hip-hop are less suitable as music to fall asleep to 😉 Sounds like the ocean, raindrops in the rainforest or animal noises are also very popular as relaxation sounds.

 If you like to escape into your own world, you can also listen to audio books or podcasts if the speaker has a soothing speaking voice.
 Meditative sounds, classical music or soft pop songs can also be helpful to free yourself from stressful thoughts and slowly calm you down.